Hungry for high-profile international deals? This US heavyweight dishes out a toothsome training contract, with globetrotting guaranteed.

 Find out more about...

 Finance, energy and projects are the firm's core global strengths, and London scoops up Chambers UK rankings in all three areas, plus a few dozen others besides, with top marks awarded for restructuring and construction.
 Big work highlights of late include joining forces with the Paris team to advise the Gabonese Republic on the issue of bonds worth $500 million, and helping European private equity giant CVC and Singaporean sovereign wealth fund Temasek acquire a controlling stake in a US-based pharma company.

 W&C takes on 50 new recruits each year.
-Trainees tend to go overseas for their second, third or fourth seats, and the destination is decided at the beginning of the training contract. (read more about White & Case's international seats) “You have a meeting with HR, and they ask you to go away and think about it for a while, and then everybody discusses it among themselves.”
+Trainees tend to go overseas for their second, third or fourth seats, and the destination is decided at the beginning of the training contract (read are feature on White & Case's international seats for more detail).
+“You have a meeting with HR, and they ask you to go away and think about it for a while, and then everybody discusses it among themselves.”
 Some intakes draw up a spreadsheet to keep track of people's choices and identify where there might be competition.
 In the end, HR considers everybody's preferences against business need, and oversubscribed destinations are “drawn out of a hat.
 It's all done fairly.”
 Back in London, trainees get to put forward preferences for each seat before rotation.
 “Inevitably, the more senior trainees are prioritised.”